 I Can See the Tags on My Browser

-But, if when you opened the document on your web browser and the code looks the same as you wrote it in the text editor (tags are visible), repeat the steps mentioned earlier to identify the misstep.
+But, if when you open the document on your web browser and the code looks the same as you wrote it in the text editor (tags are visible), repeat the steps mentioned earlier to identify the misstep.

-Note: If you identify a missing step or that the steps can be better explained, feel free to comment below so I can make the necessary changes 😅.
+You can apply the strategies I explained in the article How to Practice Problem Solving for Web Development without Writing Code to find the misstep.
+Also, if you identify a missing step or that the steps can be better explained, feel free to comment below so I can make the necessary changes 😅.

 Practice, Practice, Practice